LANL-Bioinformatics/FaQCs/README.md

 ---------------
 VERSION HISTORY
 ---------------
+======== Version 1.35
+- add option "-polyA"  Trim polyA
+- update adapter trimming algorithm.
+If more than one adapter in a read, the whole read is filtered.

 ======== Version 1.34
 - add option "-5trim_off    <bool> Turn off trimming from 5'end."
 - add INSTALL.sh script for two requried perl modules installations.